 Wireless charging has been around for a good few years and has gained more and more popularity.
 Along with Apple's getting in on the scene this year: with its flagship iPhone X coming with wireless charging capabilities, it's fair to say this capability has taken off.
 But have you ever wondered what makes wireless charging so popular?
 Will it take over from the more traditional wired method?

-Why wireless charging will take over from wired charging
+Why wireless charging is better than wired charging

 Simply put, wireless charging means that you can drop your handset device onto the charging dock, and it charges without having to plug anything into your phone, which is significantly easier than traditional wired charging.